allegro/blog/_posts/2022-04-26-graphql-perf-tradeoffs.md

     friends: [User]
 }
 ```
-* Queries - the way we ask for processing information.
+* Queries — the way we ask for processing information.
   We provide information about which resources we want to fetch or mutate and which exactly fields we want to be returned.
-  We can fetch data with an operation called query or change data with a mutation.
+  We can fetch data with an operation called a query or change data with a mutation.
-  Below we query for the user's name and his friends' names.
+  Below we query for the user’s name and his friends’ names.

 ```graphql
 query {